ponzischeme89/favarr/README.md

 <div align="center">
   <img src="docs/logo_faveswitch.png" alt="FaveSwitch logo" width="60%">
-  <p>A favorites manager <em>(favourites if your American)</em> for <b>Jellyfin, Emby, PleX and Audiobookshelf.</b></p>
+  <p>A favorites manager <em>(favourites if your American)</em> for <b>Jellyfin, Emby, PleX, Stremio and Audiobookshelf.</b></p>
 </div>

-FaveSwitch (formally Favarr) is a self-hosted favourites manager for Plex, Jellyfin, Emby, and Audiobookshelf that lets you edit any user's favorites from a single interface.
+FaveSwitch (formally Favarr) is a self-hosted favourites manager for Plex, Jellyfin, Emby, Stremio and Audiobookshelf that lets you edit any user's favorites from a single interface.
 All you need is an admin API key for your media server.
 It eliminates the need to log into multiple apps or remote-into family members' devices just to curate their libraries.

 ## Features
 - God-mode Access: Switch between any user on your servers to prune or add favorites instantly.
-- Cross-Platform: One interface for your entire media stack (Plex, Jellyfin, Emby, and ABS).
+- Cross-Platform: One interface for your entire media stack (Plex, Jellyfin, Emby, Stremio and ABS).
 - Fix Messy Libraries: Bulk-manage users who "heart" everything or help less tech-savvy users curate their collections.
 - ABS Collections: Basic support for Audiobookshelf user-named collections with tag fallback (e.g. Matt's Favourites)
 - Stats: Total user favourite counts, favourites by media type, and server breakdowns.